 I have published my public PGP keys below for my two main email addresses.
 I have also published my PGP keys in the MIT directory pgp.mit.edu as well that are linked to the same email addresses.
 If at any time I need to revoke a certificate, it will be revoked there.

-I will also be on Dark Mail when it launches and will update this page with my public key(s) from it as well.
+I will also be on Dark Mail (if) and when it launches and will update this page with my public key(s) from it as well.

 This link shows this actual page you are viewing right now as it is being hosted directly on GitHub Pages (GitHub served you this page, as you are reading it).